BorisTheBrave/DeBroglie/docs/articles/faq.md

 **Q:** What does the Wave Function Collapse algorithm have to do with this library?

-**A:** The core generation algorithm is called Wave Function collapse.
+**A:** The core generation algorithm is called Wave Function Collapse.
 DeBroglie provides a nice wrapper around this algorithm for providing a variety of effects.

 **Q:** What does the Wave Function Collapse algorithm have to do with the quantum physics concept of [Wave Function Collapse](https://en.wikipedia.org/wiki/Wave_function_collapse)